 Dutch Entry 59th Venice Biennale

-Curatorial team: Maaike Gouwenberg, Geir Haraldseth and Soraya Pol
+- Curatorial team: Orlando Maaike Gouwenberg, Geir Haraldseth and Soraya Pol

 Members of the jury for the Dutch contribution to the 2022 Venice Biennale are: Kate Bush (curator Tate Modern), Stijn Huijts (director Bonnefantenmuseum), Hicham Khalidi (director Jan van Eyck Academy), Franziska Nori (director Frankfurter Kunstverein), Ugochukwu-Smooth Nzewi (curator MoMA – Museum of Modern Art, New York), Fatos Üstek (director Liverpool Biennale), Rieke Vos (curator Het HEM), and non-voting chairperson Eelco van der Lingen (director Mondriaan Fund).